 During 2008 the Company completed 3,825 metres of diamond drilling at Rosario.
-The drill program commenced on April 1, 2008, with the objective to confirm the extent of mineralization associated with the San Francisco and Yecora vein systems with surface diamond drill holes which occur adjacent to the high grade San Juan vein.
+A surface drill program commenced on April 1, 2008, with the objective to confirm the extent of mineralization associated with the San Francisco and Yecora vein systems adjacent to the high grade San Juan vein.
 The program consisted of five drill holes from 2 drill stations on the San Francisco vein, one on the Yecora vein and one hole at San Juan.
 In addition, 8 holes were drilled at the Plomosas mine, four from surface and four from underground.